Voultapher/sort-research-rs/writeup/glidesort_perf_analysis/text.md

 - `random_d20`, uniform random numbers in the range `0..=20`
 - `random_5p`, 95% 0 and 5% random data, not uniform
 - `saws_long`, `(size as f64).log2().round()` number of randomly selected ascending and descending streaks
-- `saws_short`, randomly selected ascending and descending streaks of in the range of `20..70`
+- `saws_short`, randomly selected ascending and descending streaks in the range `20..70`

 The contestants are: